-We deployed a “stealth architecture” that does not call attention to itself, but works as a fabric binding the existing elements together and allowing them to be seen and used in a completely new way.
+The design deploys a “stealth architecture” that works to bind the existing elements together.
+This allows them to be seen and used in a new way.

 Architect: Specht Harpman